Ingersoll-Rand to buy Cameron International unit for $850 million

 JP Morgan Securities LLC was Ingersoll-Rand's financial adviser and Simpson Thacher & Bartlett was its legal adviser.

-Citi was Cameron's financial adviser and Strawn and Baker Botts its legal counsel.
+Citi was Cameron's financial adviser and Winston & Strawn and Baker Botts its legal counsel.

 Ingersoll-Rand's shares closed at $60.55 on the New York Stock Exchange on Friday.